 Don’t delay getting a driver’s license this summer

-All three options above satisfy Joshua’s Law requirements.
+Both options above satisfy Joshua’s Law requirements.
 Our packages also include 6 hours of in-car driving lessons.
 Good news, parents!
 Our entire fleet of cars includes an extra brake and accelerator on the instructor’s side.
 No need for sweaty palms because we have taught more than 25,000 students how to drive, so this isn’t our first rodeo.

 We also realize that each and every student is different, so we tailor your teen’s lessons to his or her driving experience level.

 Like we do in our classrooms, Drive Smart Georgia also has strict COVID-19 safety guidelines in our cars too.
 To learn more about them, CLICK HERE

 The final step to get a driver’s license: Take your Road Test